Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - sea salt and fresh cracked pepper to taste

-- Add the olive to a large cast iron skillet or rondeaux over medium heat.
+- Add the olive to a large 10” to 12” cast-iron skillet or rondeaux over medium heat.

-- Pour in the onions, peppers and garlic and sauté until they are lightly browned.
+- Pour in the onions, peppers, and garlic into the pan and sauté until they are lightly browned.
 Which takes about 5 to 7 minutes while frequently stirring.

-- Simmer over low heat for 10 minutes.
+- Simmer the mixture over low heat for 10 minutes.

-- Add and egg 1 at a time to the tomato sauce evenly spreading out the eggs not to completely cover the tomato mixture.
+- Add the eggs 1 at a time to the tomato sauce evenly spreading out the eggs not to completely cover the tomato mixture.

 - Cover the skillet with a lid and simmer over low heat for 8 to 12 minutes or until the desired internal temperature is achieved.